uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/3-merge-conflicts.md

 >
 > You can use this command to add as many selections as there are in the file and edit them all in one go.
 If we had three instances of `red` in our file, then pressing the command twice would create three cursors and edit all three instances at the same time.

-Now commit and push this code to the repository.
+Now commit and push this code to GitHub.

 Switch back to the home copy of your repository (`/home/USER/capp30121/camp-1-GITHUB-USERNAME`).
 The home copy is out of sync with the server and the temp copy, but do **not** pull from the server to sync them up just yet.
 Instead, change `red` to `blue` in `balloons.py`: